-- From the top menu, select Host > Host Details.
-The Host Details page opens. - Under Impersonation Settings, set the appropriate options. - Domain.
+- 1 From the top menu, select Host > Host Details.
+The Host Details page opens. - 2 Under Impersonation Settings, set the appropriate options. - Domain.
 Enter the name of the domain on which the user exists. - User name.
 Enter the user name to use when requesting access to folders used by this host. - Password.
-Enter the password to use when requesting access to folders used by this host. - Click Save.
+Enter the password to use when requesting access to folders used by this host. - 3 Click Save.

 Warning: The credentials saved to the database are encrypted.
-If you do not want to save your credentials to the database, however, you can change the user that the services and the IIS Web site run as to achieve the same effect for the entire server.
-For more information, see Changing user context on the services (on page 25).
+If you do not want to save your credentials to the database, however, you can change the user that the services and the IIS Web site run as to achieve the same effect for the entire server (if you use IIS as your web server).
+For more information, see Changing user context on the services (on page 35).